longchass/citroasses/README.md

 category must be specified at the query level

+one database intake and scales per API cluster

 ## Files and usage
-Dockerfile: run and set some environment variables main.py: pull api.py and dabatase.py and run the localhost api.py: fastapi to handle api declaration and communication with database database.py: postgressql database
+Dockerfile: run and set some environment variables

+main.py: pull api.py and dabatase.py and run the localhost

+api.py: fastapi to handle api declaration and communication with database

+database.py: postgressql database

 ## Database choices